pe712/PSC/docs/bringup.md

 roslaunch gmapping slam_gmapping_pr2.launch
 ```

-When done you can download it in maps (it download to current directory)
+When done you can copy it in maps (it download to current directory by default)
 ```
 rosrun map_server map_saver -f circuit
 ```